Home / ORPAS Application Guide / ORPAS – McMaster University

 MSc (SLP): Sub-Grade Point Average (GPA) Calculation

-A minimum sub-GPA of 3.3 (B+ or 77%) on the ORPAS scale, over the last 2 years or 60 units of university academic study is required.
+Applicants must have earned a minimum sub-GPA of 3.3 (B+ or 77%) on the 4.0 scale, according to the Undergraduate Grade Conversion Table, over the last 2 years or 60 units of university academic study.

-• Grades will be converted to the ORPAS scale to calculate your sub-GPA.
+• Grades will be converted to the OUAC scale to calculate your sub-GPA.

 • Use the ORPAS – GPA Calculations page to review how your sub-GPA is calculated by ORPAS and the types of courses included or excluded.